summer farm campOutdoor Play & Imagination

 • MORNING 9:00-1:00 pm M-F

-• AFTERNOON 1:00 pm- 5:00 pm (or 1:30-5:30) M-F with a
+• AFTERNOON 1:00 pm- 5:00 pm (or 1:30-5:30) M-F

 Cost: $60 Full day or $40 per Half Day.
 (4 hours) Craft materials included in fee.
-Extrended care hours available by prior arrangement for $8/hour.
+However extended care hours available by prior arrangement for $8/hour or $4/half hour.
 (Example: 8:30-5:30 for $68/day.
 Or 12:30 pm to 5:30 for $44/afternoon.)

 Limited space available.
 Little Garden Patch Farm emphasizes a smaller group experience and more encouragement and attention from teachers.
 We average 14 children max with at least 2 fully qualified teachers.